NotCleo/GDS-to-RTL/README.md

 ### 1. What is actually inside a GDS file

-I started with `puzzle/puzzle.gds`, and the first thing I needed to know was what kind of file I was holding.
+- I started with `puzzle/puzzle.gds`.
+- The first thing I needed to know was what kind of file I was holding.

-A GDS is a geometry file, and that is all it is.
-It stores polygons, each tagged with a layer number and a datatype, plus a hierarchy of cells that can be placed at a position with a rotation and an optional mirror.
-There is no concept in the format of a wire, a gate, a pin, or a connection.
-Two pieces of metal are connected if and only if they physically overlap, and the file never says so anywhere.
-That has to be worked out from the coordinates.
+- A GDS is a geometry file.
+- It stores polygons, each tagged with a layer number and a datatype, plus a hierarchy of cells that can be placed at a position with a rotation and an optional mirror.
+- There is no concept in the format of a wire, a gate, a pin, or a connection.
+- Two pieces of metal are connected if and only if they physically overlap, and the file never says so anywhere.
+- That has to be worked out from the coordinates.

 | what a GDS keeps | what it does not have |
 |---|---|